MATCH REPORTS

 Before the match started, convenor Steve Allan, addressed the group regarding player milestones for the match and the fact John Granata required 47 runs and Tony Adnum 5 wickets to be the first to achieve 1,000 runs and 100 wickets for the Club.
 He also paid tribute to Ken Ryan and Catherine Adnum who had recently passed away.
 The assembled players then toasted CBC Golden Oldies with a shot of “Fernleigh Castle” port supplied by Peter Done.
 Following Steve’s address, team photographs were taken.

 Tony Adnum and Steve Long were the opening batsmen for Taylor and were up against Rob Drummond and David Cosgrove with the Kookaburra for Massie.
 Tony pulled Rob’s first ball for a single.
-The final ball of Rob’s over saw Steve deceived with the movement off the pitch and had his wicket adjusted.
+The final ball of Rob’s over saw Steve deceived with the movement off the pitch.
+Steve played back, got an edge and was well caught at first slip by Ray Price.
 Steve had not troubled scorer, Wayne Christie.
 1 for 1 after the first over.

 David Rudd joined Tony.
 The third ball of Rob’s second over was driven by Tony towards cover.
 He called a quick single.
 Michael Cassano was quick to collect the ball.
 David Rudd sensing the danger sent Tony back.
 Michael’s underarm return to ‘keeper Terry Hagan was on the money.
 Tony was unable to get back in time and was run out for 2.
 2 for 6 in the 3rd over.